vegaprotocol/specs/user-interface/README.md

 # User interface acceptance criteria
 This folder contain descriptions of things that users do when interacting with a Vega chain.
-The things they need and some information about why they are dooing them.
+The things they need and some information about why they are doing them.
 These can be referenced in testing and used as input for building new interfaces (e.g. User requirements).

-Each has a

 These have been listed with the most "upstream" being first.

+Each file contains blocks that relate to a user task.
+What the user is trying to do, a bullet for each thing the need, then why they are doing it...

+> When doing a thing, I...
+>
+>  - **must** be able to see some particulat number [0000-CODE-000]
+>
+> ...so I can decide if I want to continue.

+Each bullet is worded so that it contains a **must**, **should**, **could**, or **would like to**.
+This gives app developers some indication of the priority of user needs.
+The current ranking of these is a hypothesis that will improve as we do more user research and get more feedback.
+At the end of each bullet is a code that can be referenced in tests etc.

 0
 - [Get and use a **Vega wallet**](0001-WALL-wallet.md)`Incomplete`